An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

-The following result is essentially a consequence of Fontaine--Laffaille theory (see Section~\ref{subsubsec: components X sigma} for slightly more explanation). \begin{prop} If~$\sigma=\sigma_{a,b}$ is generic, then we have an isomorphism $\cX(\sigma) \iso [(\A^2 \setminus \{0\}) / \Gm],$ where if we write~$(t,x)$ for the coordinates on~$\A^2$, then the $\Gm$-action is given by The reducible locus is the locus~$t\ne 0$, and the split locus is~$x=0$.
-More precisely, the locus~$t\ne 0$ is the universal extension The variable~$x$ parameterizes the \emph{(}unique non-zero\emph{)} extension class. \end{prop} We can also give explicit descriptions of the stacks~$\cX(\sigma)$ in the case that~$\sigma$ is not generic, but for simplicity of exposition we omit them and refer the interested reader to~\cite{DEGcategoricalLanglands}.
+The following result is essentially a consequence of Fontaine--Laffaille theory (see Section~\ref{subsubsec: components X sigma} for slightly more explanation). \begin{prop} If~$\sigma=\sigma_{a,b}$ is generic, then we have an isomorphism $\cX(\sigma) \iso [(\A^2 \setminus \{0\}) / \Gm],$ where if we write~$(t,x)$ for the coordinates on~$\A^2$, then the $\Gm$-action is given by The reducible locus is the locus~$t\ne 0$, and the split locus is the locus~$x=0$.
+More precisely, the locus~$t\ne 0$ parameterizes the universal extension with the variable~$x$ parameterizing the extension class. \end{prop}